camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 The *default value for manual charging* only contains the pre-assignment of the field for the target SOC in the input mask, which is displayed after clicking on the green traffic light.

-If a *default value for excess energy* is set, after connecting the vehicle, excess energy will only be charged up to this value and then the charging process will be stopped.
+If a *default value for excess energy* is set, excess energy will only be charged up to this value and then the charging process will be stopped.

 The AC wallboxes supported by the *Smart Appliance Enabler* cannot determine the current SOC of the vehicle and communicate this value to the *Smart Appliance Enabler*!
 In order to determine the energy demand as precisely as possible, however, this value must be known.
-The *Smart Appliance Enabler* therefore offers the option of integrating a [script for automated querying of the SOC](soc/SOC_EN.md), provided this is supported by the vehicle manufacturer.
+The *Smart Appliance Enabler* therefore offers the option of [automated reading of the SOC](soc/SOC_EN.md).

-If several vehicles are configured, automatic detection of the vehicle connected to the wallbox is only possible if the [scripts for automated querying of the SOC](soc/SOC_DE.md) can also supply at least one of the following values in addition to the SOC:
+If several vehicles are configured, automatic detection of the vehicle connected to the wallbox is only possible if the [automated reading of the SOC](soc/SOC_EN.md) can supply at least one of the following values in addition to the SOC:

 - Connection status of the charging cable
 - Time of plugging in the charging cable
 - Latitude/longitude of vehicle

-If available, these values must be extracted from the output of the [Script for automated querying of the SOC](soc/SOC_EN.md) in addition to the actual SOC with [Regular Expressions(Regex)](ValueExtraction_EN.md).
+If available, these values must be extracted using [Regular Expressions(Regex)](ValueExtraction_EN.md).

 ![Fahrzeugkonfiguration](../pics/fe/EV_EN.png)